0xBoji/course-en-ser/README.md

 # Course Enrollment Service

 A robust backend API service for managing course catalog and student enrollments for the Sonic University platform.
-Built with Go, Gin framework, PostgreSQL, and comprehensive testing.
+Built with Go, Gin framework, PostgreSQL, and comprehensive testing

 ## Features